ruslanlap/PowerToysRun-Definition/README.md

    - `def <word>` to lookup definitions.
 3. Press <kbd>Enter</kbd> to fetch results.
 4. Use <kbd>Ctrl + C</kbd> to copy a definition.
-5. Right-click a result to play pronunciation.
+5. Right-click a result to:
+   - Copy definition with <kbd>Ctrl + C</kbd>
+   - Play pronunciation audio
+   - Open the word in Wiktionary
+   - Search for related words

 ## 📁 Data Storage